 This is the first and most important stage of managing change – don’t get sucked into reactions like the blame game, frustration and worst of all, burying your head in the sand like the ostrich, hoping that the problem will go away.
 We prolong the struggle when we do not accept the reality of change – accept it to move on to strategizing how and what you need to do next.

 Ride the Waves of Change #2: Be Patient –

 Give yourself some time, don’t react immediately.
 Decisions or actions taken in the heat of the moment have a way of coming back and biting you.
 Let your feelings flow, get over the emotional turmoil and clear your mind.
 There is a lot of value in giving yourself a quiet period when you are in distressing circumstances.
-Alternate possibilities emerge when you cast off whatever it is that has weighed you down.
+Alternate possibilities emerge when you cast off in your mind whatever it is that has weighed you down.

 Ride the Waves of Change #3: Tap into your Support System –

 You don’t have to face everything alone.
 Talk to the right people, listen to suggestions, share your troubles and be open to help.
 “Ask and you shall receive” really works.
 Whether it is for a job reference or mentoring or simply prayers, reach out to people around you.
-My mom’s illness has made me realize how much a caring word (or even a tweet/mail from across the world) can comfort and help put things in perspective.
+My own experiences has made me realize how much a caring word (or even a tweet/mail from across the world) can comfort and help put things in perspective.

 Ride the Waves of Change#4: Take care of yourself –

 Change brings in stress in your life, and stress saps your energy.
 Set aside time for things that comfort you and bring you peace – get enough sleep, go for a walk, curl up with a book or listen to music.
 Replenish your energy levels and get fit to confront all challenges and demands on you to learn to live with uncertainty.

 Ride the Waves of Change #5: Look inwards and prepare for the next change –